 If you sell online and in-store, then you’re in luck.
 Studies show that customers who shop across multiple channels are more loyal and spend more than those who only shop online or only shop in-store.
 But there’s a catch.
-To capture the omnichannel opportunity, you need to provide a seamless shopping experience across channels, and that is easier said than done.
+To capture the omnichannel opportunity, you need to provide a seamless shopping experience across channels.

 It requires breaking down silos between your e-commerce, store and customer service teams – both organisationally and in terms of data.
 A lot of retailers have done this over the past few years.
 But one area where experts say there’s still room for improvement is the customer experience.

 “Although many companies have tried to implement an omnichannel strategy, few have truly succeeded in building a comprehensive experience for the customer,” McKinsey analysts stated in a recent report on the topic.

 A big missed opportunity lies in personalisation.
 According to McKinsey, companies that personalise the customer experience across physical and digital channels can achieve a 5 to 15 per cent revenue increase across the full customer base.

 How can you personalise the omnichannel customer experience?
 Here are three ways to get started.

 One way to personalise the customer experience is to focus on key influence moments in the customer journey.
 The customer journey can be broken down into four phases: the initial consideration period, the active evaluation period, the moment of purchase and the post-purchase loop.
 Think about how a more personalised approach can help you achieve different business outcomes in each phase.

 For instance, if you’re looking to drive traffic and awareness pre-visit, you should consider sending location-based marketing messages, while if you’re looking to increase conversion or order size during the visit, you could try personalising your homepage and offering specific promotions based on the customer’s purchase history.
 And if you’re trying to deepen engagement post-visit, you should avoid one-size-fits-all messages in your email marketing.